* * *

 Emma is currently working on a PhD. for Mexican and Guatemalan dolls.

-As I feel these dolls are special, I thought I would give them a page of their own, and I will hopefully add more pictures and information about Mexican and Guatemalan dolls and those countries, on here on Emma's behalf in the future.
+As I feel these dolls are special, I thought I would give them a page of their own, and Emma will add more pictures and information about Mexican and Guatemalan dolls and those countries, on here in due course.

 * * *